peaceroad/p7d-markdown-it-figure-with-p-caption/README.md

 ## Option: Convert one image paragraph without caption

-Convert one image paragraph without a caption paragraph to figure elements.
+Convert one image paragraph without a caption paragraph to figure element.

 ```js
 md.use(mdFigureWithPCaption, {oneImageWithoutCaption: true});